holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_energizers/06_ai_art/lesson_plan.md

     - Have you used AI?
     - What do you know about AI art?
     - Iteratively using AI to improve
-- Article on AI art (TODO)
+- AI Art
-    - 5m to read
-    - 5m to discuss
+    - AI requires data to work
+    - Firefly uses licensed images
+    - Many ChatBots do not
 - Explain goal
     - See if can create AI image that matches a real image
-        - Reverse abstraction... getting more and more details
+        - Reverse abstraction... getting more and more details right
     - Show 4-5 prompts of me attempting to get closer to target image
+        - Trying to recreate a picture of my dog
     - What type of "art class" words can we use to describe things?
         - Be specific about what you see
         - "Light green triangular shapes in the foreground"